 If your aim is to boost productivity in the classroom whilst using interactive flat panels, look no further than their collaboration features.
 It’s been proven that when students work together, they learn together.
 That is to say that when students collaborate, they will likely grasp the subject matter at a faster pace.
 Therefore, if students are learning faster, then you can go through the curriculum at a more efficient clip, thus boosting overall productivity.

-Interactive flat panel collaboration features function on two levels - classroom organization and student co-learning.
-In the case of latter, these features include file-sharing, sharable annotations, and digital classroom forums, among others.
+Interactive flat panel collaboration features function on two levels – classroom organization and student co-learning.
+In the case of the latter, these features include file-sharing, sharable annotations, and digital classroom forums, among others.
 Fair warning — When it comes down to it, these tools enable will enhance productivity when implemented in a productive manner.
 If done so without proper planning and training, then don’t expect the results you may be looking for.

 In the theater, they say to never turn your back on the audience.
 The same goes for teaching.
 You might have the students completely engaged, but if you turn your back on them for even a moment, they might be lost to you.
 Between that and the time it takes to get back on track, turning your back is an incredibly inefficient in-class action.
 Unfortunately, for a long time, it was unavoidable.
 This was primarily due to the reality of whiteboards and chalkboards the world over – you have to turn your back to write on them.